NIAEFEUP/website-niaefeup-backend/README.md

 ### API Documentation
 API documentation is generated through the use of the [Spring REST Docs API specification Integration (aka restdocs-api-spec)](https://github.com/ePages-de/restdocs-api-spec), a [Spring Rest Docs](https://spring.io/projects/spring-restdocs) extension that builds an [OpenAPI specification](https://www.openapis.org/) or a [Postman collection](https://learning.postman.com/docs/sending-requests/intro-to-collections/) from its description, included in the controller tests.
 To see examples of how to document the API, hop to one of the controller tests and read the [API documentation wiki page](https://github.com/NIAEFEUP/website-niaefeup-backend/wiki/API-documentation).

+Find the current version of the API documentation [here](https://develop--niaefeup-backend-docs.netlify.app/).

+The Postman collection is also available [here](https://develop--niaefeup-backend-docs.netlify.app/postman-collection.json).

 ##### With IntelliJ
 Run the `generateDocs` gradle task to generate the OpenAPI specification or the Postman collection.